bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.13 Order Import Statements

-We use Android Studio, so imports should always be ordered automatically.
-However, in the case that they aren’t, then the following applies:
+Because we use Android Studio, so imports should always be ordered automatically.
+However, in the case that they may not be, then they should be ordered as follows:

 1. Android imports